nhoening/StoSim/doc/qa/workflows.rst

 The Workflows
 =================

-Nicessas workflow can be described as the concatenation of two smaller workflows:
+StoSims workflow can be described as the concatenation of two smaller workflows:
 Simulations are first being executed and then analysed (see Figure below).
 Several sub-simulations can be described, with each of them performing one execution workflow and as many analysis workflows as needed.